friak/Katamari_Damashmup/actualreadmeandprocess.md

 *Katamari DamaShmup*

 A fan-made alternative katamari game where there a two phases to each level---a katamari building phase to optimize the best weapon against your opponent, and a combat phase where you put your katamari to use by bouncing it off the bullet-storm spewing boss!

+## THE PROCESS PART 2

+The new iterations of the game includes only having one phase; however, the element of Katamari is still presented through the anti-collecting element of the battle phese.
+The items the enemy drops can hurt your katamari and decreases your damage, if it gets too low, you will lose.
+I also ended up not using UnderGear's Klonamari elements, but may look back for future iterations after the class.